-In this document we analyse the application of the Minimum Safeguards in the context of (mortgage) lending for residential properties to homeowners - more concretely for the economic activities described in Sections 7.2 - 7.7 of the Climate Delegated Act - Annex I.
+In this document we analyse the application of the Minimum Safeguards in the context of (mortgage) lending for residential properties to homeowners - more concretely for the economic activities described in Sections 3.1, 3.5, 7.1, 7.2, 7.3 7.6, 7.7 of the Climate Delegated Act - Annex I.

-In the analysis, we have applied the same approach as in DEEMF Part II where three perspectives are considered.
+In the analysis, we have applied the same approach as in the other DEEMF documents where three perspectives are considered.
 In Figure 1 we have the depicted this approach for MS in the context of mortgage lending.
 In this document we focus on the first perspective - the analysis of the (theoretical) interpretation and application.
 This is done by extensive analysis in this document of relevant references to treaties, regulations, laws, covenants and guidelines that could be relevant at different levels (state, government, business, etc.).
 However, given the outcome of this analysis under the first perspective we did not include the availability and collection of data in the analysis as a separate step, but as part of Perspective 1.
 Although considered, we will come to the conclusion in this document that Perspective 3 (the application to mortgage loans) is currently not applicable.
 In section 6 we present the guidance based on the analysis of Perspective 1.